The-Animonculory/Anvil/README.md

 - Could not download x:
 	- Big files can fail to download due to connection issues.
 You can either run Wabbajack again or download the file manually.
 If you decide to manually download it, make sure to place it in the same place as the other downloads.
     - Ensure your version of Curios matches the one used in Anvil. **It has to be the one from in-game, Not from Steam**.
+	- Make sure you have the Creation Kit installed.
+Go back to [Pre-Installation](#pre-installation) and read it properly this time.

 - x is not a whitelisted download: